JSON and GeoJSON

 53.5511

-This is structured data that includes geographic information - but not in the format the Polyteia Platform can recognize as geometry yet.
+This is structured data that contains geographic information - but not yet in a format that the Polyteia Platform can recognize as geometry.

-To use it in a map chart, the coordinates need to be converted into a proper geometry format before upload, such as a point with a type and coordinates field.
+To use the data in a map visualization, the coordinates need to be converted into a proper geometry format before upload, such as a point with a type and coordinates field.

 What is GeoJSON